demidovsi/traffic_web/README.md

-# 🚦 Traffic_Web: Travel Risk Assessment Web Application test
+# 🚦 Traffic_Web: Travel Risk Assessment Web Application

 **Traffic_Web** is a web application designed to **assess travel risks** for a given route.
 The risk assessment considers factors such as **weather conditions, past accident data, and road conditions** to calculate a risk coefficient, helping users make informed travel decisions.